jerng/studies/_lang/DEV.md

      -   TOP LEVEL MODE :
          -   [Program Sources Consist of Formal Expressions](#program-sources-consist-of-formal-expressions)
          -   `(...)` for associative resolution ( lexing or parsing ); giving it this sort of explicit role is quite important!
+              -   Reason : the `output of lexing`, is a `single nested tuple of strings`, so adding parentheses in source code are just hints / more explicit input for the lexer
               -   a variety of tuple is `(a,b)>c` the `function operative tuple` / [lexical disambiguation](#lexical-disambiguation-of-function-application)
                    -   Polish notation : `afunction<( argument1, argument2 )`
                         -   `afunction <( argument1 argument2 )` *sugared*